rhilconsultants/openshift/workshops/Intro to OpenShift/Exercise-3/Exercise-3-Extra.md

 configmap/index-file created
 ```

-And Make sure our ConfigMap created.
+And Make sure our ConfigMap was created.

 ```bash
 $ oc get configmap